 • a directive that the tenant vacate the premises by this date;

-• a directive to the principal registrar of VCAT to issue a warrant of possession at the request of the applicant; and
+• a directive to VCAT’s principal registrar to issue a warrant of possession at the applicant’s request;

 • a warning that if the tenant fails to comply with the above directive they may be forcibly evicted from the premises by a member of the police force (or “authorised person”) (s 333(1), (2)).

 Where a possession order has been made and the tenant or their representative did not attend the hearing, the tenant may apply to VCAT for a review hearing.
 This should be done as soon as the tenant becomes aware of an order, and no later than 14 days after becoming aware of it (s 120 VCAT Act).
 VCAT will consider whether the tenant had a reasonable excuse for not attending the original hearing when determining whether a review should be granted.